openneuropet/outreach/Brainhack-Nordic2024/README.md

 - Public nEUro: sharing data in Europe, short presentation and discussion

-- Unconference: project based hacking, see [Projects]
+- Unconference: project based hacking, see [Projects](#projects)

 ## [Projects]
 - Head modelling and applications
-- Creating a preliminary BIDS App PET for easy kinetic modelling using both invasive and non-invasive models with *kinfitr*
+- Creating a preliminary BIDS App PET for kinetic modelling using both invasive and non-invasive models based on *kinfitr*